 What do learners need to demonstrate?
-Identify, read, interpret, collate, process and communicate technical information and data critical for the successful completion of the job.
-Confirm the scope of the task/work.
-Interpret drawings, specifications, scales, and technical term related to production processes and activities.
+Skills Identify, read, interpret, collate, process and communicate technical MC2 information and data critical for the successful completion of the job.
+DC1 Confirm the scope of the task/work.
+DC4 Interpret drawings, specifications, scales, and technical term related to production processes and activities.
 Analyse and report information and data accurately.
-Skills MC2 DC1 DC4 Analyse and report information and data accurately.
 Use and communicate the analysed information/data to improve quality of products and reliability of the process.
 Interpret plan for appropriate disposal of wastage and excess resources.